HarshithArya/python-whatsapp-bot/README.md

 ## Step 7: Add a Phone Number

-When you’re ready to use your app for a production use case, you need to use your own phone number to send messages to your users.
+When you're ready to use your app for a production use case, you need to use your own phone number to send messages to your users.

 To start sending messages to any WhatsApp number, add a phone number.
 To manage your account information and phone number, [see the Overview page.](https://business.facebook.com/wa/manage/home/) and the [WhatsApp docs](https://developers.facebook.com/docs/whatsapp/phone-numbers/).